YadamVinay369/ImageTracer/README.md

 # Image Tracer

-InsightRise is a responsive single-page image search engine made using HTML, CSS, JavaScript, and Pexels API with smooth aesthetic design.
+InsightRise is a responsive single-page image search engine developed using HTML, CSS, JavaScript, and Pexels API with smooth aesthetic design.

 ## Project Description

-Image Tracer fetches the latest images as per the user's search query and displays it.
+Image Tracer fetches the latest images as per the user's search query and displays them.
 ## Salient Features
 1. The user can search for an image.
 2. The user can Download an image.